Hirabad, Hyderabad: Post-partition migration

-Following the Partition of British India, Sindhi Hindus migrated from their homeland to the Hindu majority areas of India, barely escaping the violent attacks of the Muslim refugees who fled anti-Muslim violence India and settled in Hyderabad.
-In doing so, the Hindus evicted and abandoned their palatial houses which were then immediately occupied by the Muslim migrants.
-The new impoverished refugee occupants who had themselves been forced to abandon their property in India had little to no regard for the architectural values of these buildings and, soon after, these buildings fell into disrepair.
+Following the Partition of British India, many Sindhi Hindus migrated from Sindh to the Hindu-majority areas of India, leaving behind their homes and properties.
+Their departure coincided with the arrival of Muslim refugees from India who settled in Hyderabad.
+The vacated houses were soon occupied by these migrants, many of whom had lost their own homes and possessions during the upheaval.
+Lacking the means or resources to maintain the properties, many of the formerly well-preserved buildings gradually fell into disrepair.

 The Hindu Sindworkis of Hyderabad liquidated whatever assets they had and left their homeland with all the belongings, losing all their immovable properties in Hyderabad.
 It was easier for these families to move from one place to another as their livelihood remained intact and “[Sindh] was not at all an essential part of their business operations”.
 A large number of Hyderabadi Amils and other Sindhi Hindu elites moved to Bombay and settled there as professionals or civil servants, however it was significantly harder for the Bhaibands and other lesser castes to weather the consequences of the partition.
+In present times Sindhi and Urdu speakers are the dominant ethnicities of Hirabad.